OldManUmby/Sundered-Shadows/Manuscript/30-Gameplay.BAK.md

 ## Actions

+Actions do not represent a solitary movement, not given the time involved during a character's turn, but rather a series of quick, combined movements.
+For example, casting a spell involves specific vocal, somatic, and material components, plus a spell focus, all working in unison.
+While attacking with a sword involves many quick feints, parries, thrusts, and short side-to-side movements before any actual harm can be done.
+This process cannot be duplicated in a tactical environment and is an important concept to remember when determining the game style and actions of a character.

+> ***Cinematics.*** This is why the `theatre of the mind` methodology works so well; it's non-tactical and allows players to describe their character's actions in full cinematic detail.
+Tactical rules simply get in the way and interfere with the creativity of the moment.
+Using a turn-by-turn tactical landscape is too restrictive, like watching a video game in slow motion.
+> `Also, for this reason, *Sundered Shadows* utilizes resource dice for tracking things like ammo and supplies in lots, rather than every individual piece of gear (see Resouce Dice for more information).`

+## Actions

 Anytime a character is challenged, attempts something new, or the outcome of an action is in question, and a degree of success or failure must be ascertained, the gamemaster will request an action check.
-Next, the player rolls the appropriate dice, compares it against the difficulty, and calculates its performance. `All other actions are considered routine or freebies and require no action check.`
+Next, the player rolls the appropriate dice, compares it against the difficulty, and calculates its performance.
+All other actions are considered routine or freebies and require no action check.

 Standard actions include attacking, defending, maneuvering, spellcasting, and using `abilities, skills, and devices`.

-### What Do Actions Represent?

-Actions do not represent a solitary movement, not given the time involved during a character's turn, but rather a series of quick, combined movements.
-For example, casting a spell involves specific vocal, somatic, and material components, plus a spell focus, all working in unison.
-While attacking with a sword involves many quick feints, thrusts, and short movements before any actual harm may be done.
-This is why `theatre of the mind` works so well and, for this reason, why *Sundered Shadows* utilizes resource dice for tracking things like ammo and supplies lots rather than every individual piece of gear (see Resouce Dice for more information).

-### Non-Standard Action Types
+### Non-Standard Actions

 ***Bonus.*** Momentum and extra actions gained under special circumstances.

 <!--Add examples here -->

-***Extended.*** Tasks requiring more than one action to perform.
+***Extended.*** Tasks requiring more than one action check to perform.

 <!--Add examples here -->